hassan-imran/Munshi/README.md

 ## Project is still developing

-We are still working on this projcet to make sub-inventories of each store that can be managed individually
+We are still working on this project to make sub-inventories of each store that can be managed individually

 ********